Queer Sexuality and Identity in the Qur'an and Hadith

 Arabic: آ ئِنكُمْ لَتَاْتُوْنَ الرِّجَالَ شَهْوَةً مِّنْ دُوْنِ النِّسَآءِ

 29:28-29 "Most surely you are guilty

 of an indecency which none of the nations has ever done before you; What! do you come unto the males and

-cut the passageways [i.e. vas deferens and/or urethra] and do so in your private
+cut the passageways [i.e. vas deferens and/or urethra] and commit evil in your

 But the Qur'an does not prohibit using, as passive sex partners, the ancient category of men who by nature lacked desire for women, since such men were not considered "male" as a result of their lack of arousal for women.
 This kind of man is often known as "gay" in modern times, but in the ancient world he was identified as an anatomically whole "natural eunuch."
 Although the Qur'an never uses the word eunuch [خَصِي], the hadith and the books of the legal scholars do.
 Furthermore, the Qur'an recognizes that some men are "not possessors of the desire (or skill) that belongs to adult males" (24:31: غَيْرِ اُولىِ الاِرْبَةِ مِنَ الرِّجَالِ) and so, as domestic servants, are allowed to see women naked.
 This is a reference to natural eunuchs, i.e. innately and exclusively gay (if not totally asexual) men.

 A person had to be